 1. In your GitLab instance, go to Admin Area > Applications.

-2. Click “New application” and fill in the details:
+2. Click “Add new application” and fill in the details:

-3. Save the application and note down the Application ID and Secret.
+3. Save the application and note the Application ID and Secret.

 2